Go SDK

 YAML Reference

-Full contract YAML schema -- same format across Python, Go, and TypeScript
+Full rule YAML schema -- same format across Python, Go, and TypeScript

 Preconditions, postconditions, session limits, and sandboxes